 You may also book your own accommodation at these locations (or nearby).
 You are also welcome to camp if that is your style.
-After you have paid your deposit for the tour we will discuss the lodging options with you.
+After you have registered for the tour we will discuss the lodging options with you.

 All our hotels have complimentary, high-speed WiFi.
 Expect good cell coverage in all towns, with hit-or-miss coverage at our shooting locations.

 Due to variable conditions, we recommend bringing multiple layers of non-cotton clothing, like Merino wool, fleece, or synthetic fibers.
 Specifically you should bring: